 Expressive Arts Our MAD programme (Music, Art & Drama) to ensure our children enjoy a broad range of creative opportunities.
-Health and Wellbeing Personal and Social development - Edenside programme Physical Education (PE) - Scottish Borders Council PE plan Languages Literacy - 'Active Literacy' programme French - East Lothian programme Mathematics and numeracy SEAL and Edenside programme Religious and moral education Edenside programme Sciences Technologies We've introduced our new STEM programme (Science, Technology, Engineering & Maths) to ensure the key scientific learning is covered, in line with the Cheviot Cluster Science programme.
-Social Studies We've introduced our BIG Questions approach, helping our children find out about the world around them and their place in it.
+Health and Wellbeing A variety of resources used to support our learners.
+Physical Education (PE) with specialist teacher Languages Literacy - 'Active Literacy' programme French - East Lothian programme Mathematics and numeracy SEAL and Edenside programme Religious and moral education Edenside programme Sciences We've introduced our new STEM programme (Science, Technologies Technology, Engineering & Maths) to ensure the key scientific learning is covered, in line with the Cheviot Cluster Science programme.
+Social Studies We are developing our Social Studies programme this year to ensure more creativity, personalisation and choice.

-We respect the wishes of all our parents and if you prefer that your child does not participate in Religious and Moral Education, please inform the school.
+^{} We respect the wishes of all our parents and if you prefer that your child does not participate in Religious and Moral Education, please inform the school.
 As far as is practicable we will provide alternative arrangements for your child.